DavidAnderson684/WP-Optimize/readme.txt

-WP-Optimize is a WordPress 3.xx database cleanup and optimization tool.
-It doesn't require PhpMyAdmin to optimize your database tables.
+WP-Optimize is an extensive WordPress database cleanup and optimization tool.
+It doesn't require PhpMyAdmin to clean and optimize your database tables.

-It allows you to remove post revisions, comments in the spam queue, un-approved comments, items in trash within few clicks.
+**MAJOR FEATURES:**

+*   Removal of stale post revisions

+*   Removal of stale unapproved and spam comments

+*   Removal of trshed comments

+*   Clear out the Post Trash

+*   Automatic Cleanup of all the integrated options (Also uses retention if enabled)

+*   Ability to keep X number of weeks data when cleaning up (Retention feature)

+*   Removal of all trackbacks and pingbacks

+*   Cleaning up Auto Draft posts

+*   Removal of Transient options

+*   Option to add or remove link on wp admin bar.

+*   Enable/Disable weekly schedules of optimization

+*   Apply native WordPress MySql optimize commands on your database tables without phpMyAdmin or any manual query.

+*   Display Database table statistics.
+Shows how much space can be optimized and how much space has been cleared.

+*   Visible only to the Administrators.

 **Simple scheduler introduced (Still in very EXPERIMENTAL stage)**